 Another thing not to miss is LX Factory.
 Try to go on a Saturday and have a look at the market at this former threads and fabrics factory, but any other day is nice as well to go here for a drink, lunch, brunch and do some shopping.
 Oh, and you should definitely check out Livraria Ler Devagar, an amazing bookstore there.
 Hundreds of books cover the walls – both, new and second-hand – which make the space not only nice to see in real life, but definitely Instagram-worthy as well.

 Check out the concerts and other festivals that LX Factory organises, there’s always something going on. they organise at LX Factory too, there are some cool events going on.

-Just follow these six tips and you will slowly become more of a local in your new city.
-In the next few months, you will undoubtedly have tons of tips to add to the list and understand even more why you can never really leave Lisboa.
+Just follow these six tips and you will slowly become more of a local in your new home, Lisbon.
+In the next few months, you will undoubtedly have tons of tips to add to the list and understand even more why you can never really leave Lisbon.

 Thanks for reading this post!

 We hope you enjoy the city and specially these few places we have shared.
 If you know any other must-visit places in Lisbon, let us know.

 And remember: if you need student accommodation, you’ll find the student home you’re looking for on Uniplaces.

 Laura is finishing a master's degree in Political Science.
 She loves Lisbon and sharing the highlights of this beautiful city.
 Besides doing research for her thesis and working on freelance projects, she trains for her third half marathon and learns Portuguese